NetBurner 3.5.8

 Key Files

-• main.cpp: Main application logic and web server implementation
+• main.cpp: Application logic and the web page's CPPCALL handlers

 • predef-overload.h: Compiler definitions for multihome support